Civil Rights Act of 1964: Johnson's appeal to Congress

-The assassination of U.S. President John F. Kennedy on November 22, 1963, changed the political situation.
+The assassination of U.S. president John F. Kennedy on November 22, 1963, changed the political situation.
 Kennedy's successor as president, Lyndon B. Johnson, made use of his experience in legislative politics, along with the bully pulpit he wielded as president, in support of the bill.
 In his first address to a joint session of Congress on November 27, 1963, Johnson told the legislators, "No memorial oration or eulogy could more eloquently honor President Kennedy's memory than the earliest possible passage of the civil rights bill for which he fought so long."

-Judiciary Committee chairman Celler filed a petition to discharge the bill from the Rules Committee; it required the support of a majority of House members to move the bill to the floor.
+Judiciary Committee Chairman Emanuel Celler filed a petition to discharge the bill from the Rules Committee; it required the support of a majority of House members to move the bill to the floor.
 Initially, Celler had a difficult time acquiring the signatures necessary, with many Representatives who supported the civil rights bill itself remaining cautious about violating normal House procedure with the rare use of a discharge petition.
 By the time of the 1963 winter recess, 50 signatures were still needed.

 After the return of Congress from its winter recess, however, it was apparent that public opinion in the North favored the bill and that the petition would acquire the necessary signatures.
 To avert the humiliation of a successful discharge petition, Chairman Smith relented and allowed the bill to pass through the Rules Committee.